flying-dude/curated-aur/README.md

 [AUR](https://wiki.archlinux.org/title/Arch_User_Repository),
 that have been reviewed and accepted for usage with packages in this repository.

-You can add more packages to the list of accepted packages by using the [aur-whitelist](https://github.com/flying-dude/curated-aur/tree/main/scripts/aur-whitelist) script.
+You can add more entries to the list of accepted packages by using the [aur-whitelist](https://github.com/flying-dude/curated-aur/tree/main/scripts/aur-whitelist) script.
 The script will automatically update `aur-whitelist.json` and print new entries to command line.

 Example use:

 ```
 $ ./scripts/aur-whitelist xmake build2 archivemount mount-zip